Last Updated on September 11, 2024 by Maged kamel

 The earthquake is acting in the direction of the Dead load.
 We have 1.2D+-1.0E+0.5L+0.2S plus if the E is in the direction and minus if the E is opposite to D.

-On the right-hand side are the abbreviations for all the loads used in the different combinations.
+The abbreviations for all the loads used in the different combinations are on the right-hand side.

 D &L&W are not necessarily to be loads only but could be shear forces or moments applied to a structure.